 Route different servers to different agents

-If you're running multiple agents, you probably don't want every agent talking to every server.
-Why would my coding agent need Obsidian?
-And my personal agent has no business touching the production database.
-Principle of least privilege, same as any other system.
+If you're running multiple agents, you don't want every agent talking to every server.
+My coding agent doesn't need Obsidian.
+My personal agent has no business near the production database.

-Per-agent routing lives in the same openclaw.json, under each agent's config:
+Per-agent routing lives in the same openclaw.json, under each agent's configuration:

 {